Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/front_section.md

 A sixteen position rotary knob (<num>1</num>) used in conjunction with the Test Knob, with each position having two values- an outer SIGNAL value, and an inner VOLT value.
-Selection of which value determined by the Meter Switch.
+The selection of which value is determined by the Meter Switch.

 ### Monitor Meter